gchq/sleeper/docs/deployment-guide.md

 to deploy Sleeper.
 This also assumes you have [installed the Sleeper CLI](getting-started.md#install-sleeper-cli).
 This section adds more detail for the tools to set up this environment.

+The environment described in the getting started guide is provided to allow easy deployment, especially for development.
+By building Sleeper within AWS we can avoid lengthy uploads of built artifacts into AWS.
+A production instance of Sleeper is likely to also need some extra security setup, and this environment may not be useful for this.
+Note that for general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.
+In the future we may add support for prebuilt artifacts, in which case the EC2 will also not be needed to deploy Sleeper.

 If you run `sleeper environment`, you'll get a shell inside a Docker container where you can run `aws`, `cdk` and Sleeper `environment` commands directly, without prefixing with `sleeper`.